First Philippine Republic: National cabinet

-The constitution established a Council of Government (Cabinet), composed of a President and seven Secretaries.
+The constitution established a Council of Government, or Cabinet, composed of a President and seven Secretaries.
 The following individuals were appointed to Cabinet positions: (Note: Details of the composition of the cabinet differ between sources.
 Master List of Cabinet Members since 1899 in the Philippine Government's Official Gazette is more comprehensive than other sources seen, listing information for both the Mabini and Paterno cabinets.)

 The following are the executive departments: